Digital-Preservation-Finland/dpres-siptools/README.rst

 Install the required software with command::

     pip install -r requirements_github.txt

-Also, openssl-devel and gcc packages are required in your system to install M2Crypto.

 See the README from file-scraper repository for additional installation requirements: https://github.com/Digital-Preservation-Finland/file-scraper/blob/master/README.rst